derwiki/llm-prompt-injection-filtering/README.md

 provides a score for each prompt and determines if the question passes or fails the filters.

+The general idea is that you use "global" ChatGPT to filter user generated prompts before they can run on your system that has custom/private embeddings.

 ## Usage

 To use the ChatGPT Question Filter, run the `query_check_score` function with a